ChrisMicro/ArduinoOnPc/README.md

 ## Why?

 Some Arduino boards do not have a debugging possibility.
-To find the errors in your sketches it might be usefull to debug the sketch in Eclipse.
+To find the errors in your sketches it might be usefull to be able to use a debugger.
-With this eclipse project you can debug your sketch on the PC without any hardware.

-You can also develop without having to tinker with hardware.
+Using this tool you can debug your program locally, and develop without having to tinker with any additional hardware.

 # Installation